Layout

 Informed

-Benefits of a RACI Matrix in an Agile Team
+Benefits of a RACI Matrix in Agile Teams

 Improves Team Collaboration

-By arranging team members into a RACI matrix, team members get a better idea of how they’re involved in the bigger picture.
+By arranging team members into a RACI matrix, team members get a better idea of how they’re involved in the bigger picture and the incremental impact of their tasks.
+This understanding extends to various aspects of their work, including daily stand-up meetings and sprint planning.

-Rather than thinking about why they’re repeating mundane tasks such as cold calling, by looking at the chart, team members can understand why they have to call up multiple clients and how the completion of their tasks enables others to proceed.
+Rather than thinking about why they’re repeating mundane tasks such as cold calling, by looking at the chart, the entire project team can understand why they have to call up multiple clients and how the completion of their tasks enables others to proceed.

 Also, since managers are heavily involved in the process, they work closely with team members to ensure projects get done on time.
 This promotes cross-functional communication between departments and encourages the whole team to work together.